risingwavelabs/risingwave-docs-legacy/docs/install-run-connect.md

 <details>
   <summary>Install and run from a Docker image (Linux & macOS)</summary>

-  You can install and run RisingWave from a Docker image.

   As prerequisites, you need to install and run [Docker Desktop](https://docs.docker.com/get-docker/) in your environment.